jurriaan/aico/README.md

 ## Branching and Sessions

-Because `aico` uses a pointer-based architecture, it supports branching workflows by default.
-All commands, including mutating ones (e.g., `ask`, `gen`, `edit`, `undo/redo`, `set-history`, and context/model updates), work seamlessly across branches.
-You can fork conversations to try different solutions without duplicating the entire history data.
+`aico` uses a pointer-based architecture to support branching workflows.
+Commands, including mutating ones (e.g., `ask`, `gen`, `edit`, `undo/redo`, `set-history`, and context/model updates), work across branches.
+Fork conversations to try solutions without duplicating history data.
+Switch branches to manage tasks or experiments.

 ## Basic Workflow: Plan and Execute

-*Note: for a more comprehensive guide on how to use `aico` in a production setting, see [the example workflows](EXAMPLE_WORKFLOWS.md) document.*
+*Note: For a guide on `aico` in production, see [the example workflows](EXAMPLE_WORKFLOWS.md) document.*

-An effective way to use `aico` is to first collaborate with the AI on a plan, and then ask it to execute each step of that plan.
+One way to use `aico` is to first prompt the model for a plan, then request execution for each step.

 These are common steps in such a workflow: